 It is helpful to consider the security of a PowerShell Remoting connection from two perspectives: initial authentication, and ongoing communication.

-Regardless of the transport protocol used (HTTP or HTTPS), PowerShell Remoting always encrypts all communication after initial authentication with a per-session AES-256 symmetric key.
+Regardless of the transport protocol used (HTTP or HTTPS), WinRM always encrypts all PowerShell remoting communication after initial authentication.

 Authentication confirms the identity of the client to the server - and ideally - the server to the client.

-When a client connects to a domain server using its computer name (i.e.: server01, or server01.contoso.com), the default authentication protocol is Kerberos.
+When a client connects to a domain server using its computer name, the default authentication protocol is Kerberos.
 Kerberos guarantees both the user identity and server identity without sending any sort of reusable credential.

 When a client connects to a domain server using its IP address, or connects to a workgroup server, Kerberos authentication is not possible.
 In that case, PowerShell Remoting relies on the NTLM authentication protocol.
 The NTLM authentication protocol guarantees the user identity without sending any sort of delegable credential.
 To prove user identity, the NTLM protocol requires that both the client and server compute a session key from the user's password without ever exchanging the password itself.
 The server typically does not know the user's password, so it communicates with the domain controller, which does know the user's password and calculates the session key for the server.

 The NTLM protocol does not, however, guarantee server identity.
 As with all protocols that use NTLM for authentication, an attacker with access to a domain-joined computer's machine account could invoke the domain controller to compute an NTLM session-key and thereby impersonate the server.

 NTLM-based authentication is disabled by default, but may be permitted by either configuring SSL on the target server, or by configuring the WinRM TrustedHosts setting on the client.

 Using SSL certificates to validate server identity during NTLM-based connections